 For the entire CPSwarm project, Digisky produced seven quadcopters (see Figure 3) and three rovers (see Figure 4) by assembling off-the-shelf components.
-For the demo only two quadcopters and two rovers were used, due to the preliminary state of the algorithms and of the control system.
 All UAVs have been designed and built from scratch, taking into account the needs for autonomous flight/movement, communication, and execution of the swarm algorithms.
-Figure 5 illustrates the main components of each quadcopter and rover, except for the camera which is dedicated only to UAVs.